xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 #### Real subject:

-- The object that we want to add behavior to.
+- The object to which we want to add behavior.

-- In our scenario, this is an existing `Bag` class that we would like add analytics to.
+- In our scenario, this is an existing `Bag` struct to which we would like to add analytics.

 ```swift
 struct Bag: ProductManaging {